Girona FC B: History

-Founded in the 2011 summer as Girona B, the club had his registration denied by FCF in his first season, and was inscribed in Segona Catalana in 2012–13.
+Founded in the summer of 2011 as Girona B, the club had its registration denied by the FCF in its first season, and was inscribed in Segona Catalana in 2012–13, taking the place of CF Riudellots.

-In his first senior season, Girona B achieved promotion to Primera Catalana, after defeating CE El Cattlar.
+In the team’s first senior season, Girona B achieved promotion to the Primera Catalana, after defeating CE El Cattlar.
 In 2016, after an agreement between Girona and CF Peralada was established, Girona B was demoted as the club's "C-team".

 This new status was formalised on 23 July 2017, when the club was renamed Girona C as a result of CF Peralada's members approving a name change to CF Peralada-Girona B.

 At the end of the 2018–19 season, Girona C finished second in their group of the Primera Catalana, missing out on promotion to the Tercera División only on a play-off game.
 At the same time, CF Peralada's affiliation with Girona ended as they were themselves relegated to the Tercera División, resulting in Girona C being restored to their original name of Girona B.

 Girona B later achieved promotion to the fourth division in 2020, after finishing first in their group of the Primera Catalana.